vb-consulting/Norm.net/Documentation/reference/extension-methods.md

     .Single();
 ```

-- Paramater value can also be an object instance.
+- Parameter value can also be an object instance.

-- In that case each public property or public field will be a named paramater with the same name and the same value.
+- In that case, each public property or public field will be a named parameter with the same name and the same value.
 Example:

 ```csharp
 var (s, i, b, d, @null) = connection